UK GDPR Policy

 12. Disclosure of data

 Strategic Maintenance Planning Ltd. must ensure that personal data is not disclosed to unauthorised third parties which includes family members, friends, government bodies, and in certain circumstances, the Police.
-All Employees/Staff should exercise caution when asked to disclose personal data held on another individual to a third party and must seek the written authorization from the GDPR Owner before doing so.
+All Employees/Staff should exercise caution when asked to disclose personal data held on another individual to a third party and must seek the written authorization from the UK GDPR Owner before doing so.
 It is important to bear in mind whether or not disclosure of the information is relevant to, and necessary for, the conduct of Strategic Maintenance Planning Ltd.’s business.

-The GDPR permits certain disclosures without consent so long as the information is requested for one or more of the following purposes:
+The UK GDPR permits certain disclosures without consent so long as the information is requested for one or more of the following purposes:

 • to safeguard national security;